RELIEVE HOT FLASHES AND OTHER MENOPAUSAL SYMPTOMS NOW!

 Most importantly, several medical studies credit this holistic approach with easing the following menopausal symptoms…

 Perhaps the most notable health studies on menopause relief.
 First, from Turkish scientists.
 Second, from the National Center for Biotechnology Information.
 Credits acupuncture with lowering the incidence of menopausal hot flashes.
-The majority of test subjects enjoyed a 35-precent lower rate of hot flashes following acupuncture treatment.
+The majority of test subjects enjoyed a 35-precent lower rate of hot flashes following acupuncture.
 Consequently, that’s a higher success rate than traditional hormone therapy.
 Most importantly, laser acupuncture is ten times more effective.
 Additionally, it achieves even better results for menopausal symptoms!

 As a result, studies give kudos to acupuncture and its ability to encourage sleep when hormonal imbalance is present.
 It seems the holistic therapy attempts to regulate hormones.
 Therefore it reduces sleep problems and other menopausal symptoms.
 Including restlessness, and menopause-related insomnia.